 Tacos for breakfast?
 Why not?
 It is a breakfast item found in most restaurants in Texas.
 However, it can also be easily made at home as it is basically tortillas filled with potatoes, crispy bacon, soft scrambled eggs, and all the toppings!

 Blue Bell Ice Cream

 No Texas summer is complete without Blue Bell ice cream!
 Blue Bell creamery started in Brenham, Texas in 1907 and has been a Texas pride and joy.
 Try their newest flavor, called Cookie Cake – it’s a sweet cream ice cream loaded with chocolate chip cookie crumbles, cake pieces and swirls of chocolate and vanilla icing.
 Yum!

-This place is truly a MUST when you visit the DFW area.
+This place is truly a MUST when you visit the Fort Worth area.
 The Fort Worth Stockyard is at Fort Worth’s National Historic District, and it offers an authentic glimpse of the American West.
 You can start your day watching cattle drive by the Fort Worth Herd.

 You will see Texas cowhands drive a herd of Texas longhorns down East Exchange Avenue.

 Also, you can explore the city after and end your day watching a rodeo then have some fun line dancing at Billy Bob’s Texas.

 Austin is famous for the food scene, outdoor activities, and musicians performing; but Downtown Austin is also known for its love of the winged nocturnal animals, the Mexican Free-Tailed Bats, which you see during sunset if you go Bat Watching.